renukaKandii/promptLY/ReadME.md

 **Q: Can I use this for work/commercial purposes?**
 A: Yes!
 MIT License allows commercial use.
 However, always review AI outputs for professional contexts.

-**Q: How do I export my history?**
-A: Currently, history is browser-local only.
-Export feature is planned for future versions.

-**Q: Can I customize Quick Prompts?**
-A: Not yet, but custom Quick Prompts are planned for a future update.
-For now, use Custom Instructions.

-### Troubleshooting

-**Q: promptLY won't install.
-What do I do?**
-A: Make sure you're using Chrome 127+ (check chrome://settings/help), and that you've enabled Developer Mode in `chrome://extensions/`.

-**Q: The AI says "not available".
-How do I fix this?**
-A: Check that you've enabled the correct flags and restarted Chrome.
-Run the verification command in DevTools.

-**Q: It says "after-download".
-How long does download take?**
-A: Usually 5-10 minutes depending on your internet speed.
-You can check progress in DevTools console.

-**Q: Why is processing slow?**
-A: Large texts or complex instructions take longer.
-Also depends on your device's CPU/RAM.
-Close other tabs to free up resources.

 ---